 Key Takeaways

-• Recovery from blepharoplasty generally involves swelling and bruising for the first one to two weeks, with most patients returning to normal activities within 10 to 14 days.
+- Recovery commonly involves swelling and bruising in the first one to two weeks.
+Many patients resume normal activities after about 10 to 14 days, though recovery times vary.

 Blepharoplasty, also known as eyelid surgery, is a surgical procedure performed on the upper and/or lower eyelids.
 While often associated with cosmetic concerns, blepharoplasty is also undertaken for functional reasons, particularly when excess upper eyelid skin interferes with vision.